 This is a company limited by shares.
 The Council is the only shareholder.
 The Council has the ability to dissolve the company and to procure the distribution of its assets, although the Council does not have direct liability for the losses of the company.
 The company manages the sports facilities at the Leigh Sports Village site.
-The Council paid the company £1.120m in 2014/15.
-The company returned a profit of £1,159 in 2014/15.
+The Council paid the company £0.726m in 2015/16.
+The company returned a loss of £0.120m in 2015/16.

-At the end of the financial year, the company was indebted to the Council by a net £0.342m.
+At the end of the financial year, the company was indebted to the Council by a net £0.247m.
 Copies of the accounts are available at Leigh Sports Stadium, Sale Way, Leigh, Lancs.
 WN7 4JY.